-5. Concluding remarks
+5. Concluding Remarks

-The extraordinary length of our generational data allows us to observe a substantial part of the life-cycle earnings of four birth cohorts born around 1960, and almost the entire life-cycle earnings for their fathers.
-We find two factors that influences on the estimated intergenerational elasticities, and which we interpret as sources of measurement errors.
+The extraordinary length of our generational data allows us to observe a substantial part of the life-cycle earnings of four birth cohorts born around 1960, and almost the entire life-cycle earnings of their fathers.
+We find two factors that influence the estimated intergenerational elasticities, and which we interpret as sources of measurement errors.

-First, there is a strong, negative age dependency.
-Based on fixed (five-year) averages we find that the IGE for the youngest group (fathers on average 36 years of age) is approximately twice the size of the oldest group (fathers on average 51 years of age); for sons as well as for daughters.
-For fathers with earnings measured in their early forties and offspring in their late thirties - the period in life where, according to recent research, the age and/or life-cycle bias appears to be least of a problem - we find estimated IGEs of 0.282 and 0.186 for sons and daughters, respectively.
-Second, the estimated elasticities also depend on the length of the fathers' earnings window.
-Opposite to the age effect, lengthening of the window affects the IGEs positively: The estimates based on 15-year averages are 25-30 per cent higher than our bench-mark case with 5-year averages, for sons as well as for daughters.
-For fathers and offspring with the same age as above the estimated IGEs increase to 0.343 and 0.227 for sons and daughters, respectively.
+Firstly, there is a strong, negative age dependency.
+Based on fixed (5-year) averages we find that the IGE for the youngest group (fathers on average 36 years of age) is approximately twice the size of the oldest group (fathers on average 51 years of age), for sons as well as daughters.
+Secondly, the estimated elasticities also depend on the length of the fathers' earnings window.
+Contrary to the age effect, lengthening of the window affects the IGEs positively.
+The estimates based on 15-year averages are 25-30 percent higher than our benchmark case with 5-year averages, for sons as well as for daughters.26